What is FAFSA Used For?

 What's the FAFSA Simplification Act?

-According to Chris Couture, a financial aid expert and assistant director of training for student financial services at SNHU, The FAFSA Simplification Act has brought the most sweeping changes FAFSA has ever seen.
-But thankfully, the updates were designed with you in mind.
+According to Chris Couture, an assistant director of training for Student Financial Services at SNHU, The FAFSA Simplification Act brought the most sweeping changes FAFSA has ever seen.

-“They're reducing it from over 100 questions down to roughly 38 questions that students and parents will have to complete in order to become eligible for federal student aid,” Couture said.
-That means if you're applying for financial aid through FAFSA this year, you'll answer 62 fewer questions than past applicants.
+"(They reduced) it from over 100 questions down to roughly 38 questions that students and parents will have to complete in order to become eligible for federal student aid," Couture said.

-But Couture noted one more notable difference in the process this year.
-“The changes will require students and parents to transfer their information from the IRS to the Department of Education," he said.
-“That used to be optional.”
+Couture noted one more change to the process.
+"The changes will require students and parents to transfer their information from the IRS to the Department of Education," he said.
+"That used to be optional."

-Apart from that new requirement, The FAFSA Simplification Act will only make the application process faster and — like its title suggests — simpler.
+Apart from that new requirement, The FAFSA Simplification Act makes the application process faster and — like its title suggests — simpler.

-The changes are currently live for the 2024-2025 school year.
-If you have any question about the changes — or any other part of the financial aid process at SNHU — you can contact student financial services for more information.
+If you have any question about the changes — or any other part of the financial aid process at SNHU — you can contact Student Financial Services for more information.

 Online.
 On campus.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.